If there’s one client enquiry I hear more often than probably any other, it’s metabolic-related.

 This is very close to my heart as out of my four horses, three are carb-intolerant natives, one Cushings, the other two IR.

 I was first introduced to the equine metabolic world around a year after I got Murphy, my Connemara, back in 2000.
-He was aged 7 (he’s now 24), had just had his first spasmodic colic episode with me, had a crest the size of a small country, and the vet declared him insulin resistant.
+He was then aged 7, had just had his first spasmodic colic episode with me, had a crest the size of a small country, and the vet declared him Insulin Resistant.

 I’m the first to put my hand in the air and say that in those early days I really struggled to balance his system.
-There was so little information or science available - all vets could offer was ‘avoid molasses’ and ‘get them off grass’, yet despite my many questions, there was little response coming back regarding the how and why of this metabolic state Murf was afflicted with.
+There was so little information or science available - all vets could offer was ‘avoid molasses’ and ‘get them off grass’, yet despite my many questions, there were very few answers coming back regarding the how and why of this metabolic state Murf was afflicted with.
 Interestingly, the only advice on laminitis at that time was focusing on it being purely a hoof condition instead of, as we now know today, a systemic gut/endocrine condition with the resulting laminitis one of many symptoms thereof.

 Thankfully, almost 2-decades on, I know a whole lot more about this syndrome.
 Needless to say my horses are micro-managed to within an inch of their lives, and touch all the wood in the world, and other than one close low-grade lami episode a few summers ago, they’re in pretty good shape.